weaviate/weaviate-gorilla/docs/1-function-calling-primer.md

 The next steps for Agents and Weaviate are to connect Agents to Weaviate's APIs for Select and Aggregate style functionality.
 This is similar to SQL APIs.

 The core steps to implementing Agentic RAG are:
-1. Setup a Weaviate Instance
+1. Connect to a Weaviate Instance
-2. Define the Function Schema
+2. Define the Search Function
-3. In the runtime of the LLM, write a mapping from Function name to Function execution
+3. Define the Function Schema
-4. Send the Function Schema in addition to the prompt to the LLM
+4. Send the Function Schema, in addition to the prompt, to the LLM
-5. Loop to check if the Agent selected to finisht the response or call the function.
+5. In the runtime of the LLM, write a mapping from Function name to Function execution

-The easiest way to interface tools to LLMs is through APIs or functions.
-These functions are typically defined in the runtime of the agent.
+6. Loop to check if the Agent selected to finish the response or call the function.